LACMIP/emu/docs/_documentation/citing.md

 **Specimens with type numbers for internal use only:**
 - unfigured hypotypes

-If a specimen has a historically designated LACMIP type number, it must be referenced in-text.
-However, note that LACMIP is no longer minting new type numbers for unfigured hypotypes.
+If a specimen has a type number, it must be referenced in-text.
+Note that LACMIP is no longer minting new type numbers for unfigured hypotypes.

-The LACMIP collections began issuing type numbers for specimens used in publication in the late 1960s.
-In the 1980s, several large donations from UCLA and CIT (Cal Tech) were assimilated into the LACMIP collections.
-As such, all of these numbers have been cited in publications in various forms over the years.
-Below is one example which cites both UCLA and LACMIP type numbers, all of which now
+The LACMIP collections began issuing type numbers in the late 1960s.
+However, in the 1980s, several large donations from UCLA and Cal Tech were assimilated into the LACMIP collections.
+As such, "UCLA" and "CIT" numbers cited in the literature now have new, equivalent LACMIP numbers.

+A large number of LACMIP type specimens were published in the NHMLA's _Contributions in Science_ series (1957-2017), which is now available from the [Biodiversity Heritage Library](https://www.biodiversitylibrary.org/bibliography/122696#/summary).

+{% include figure image_path="/assets/images/citing_example.png" alt="screenshot of a type number on GBIF" caption="Example: A historically figured specimen figured in [Saul & Popenoe, 1992](https://www.biodiversitylibrary.org/page/52115141).
+This specimen is now cataloged as [LACMIP 23627.4](https://www.gbif.org/occurrence/2012651203)." %}

-For type specimens that have been digitized, these numbers can be found in the _dwc:otherCatalogueNumbers_ field--along with any other historically assigned numbers that might be cited elsewhere (e.g. UCLA numbers)--on their corresponding occurrence records.
-Note that, unlike catalog numbers, type numbers are not easily searchable online.
+Some type numbers can be found in the _dwc:otherCatalogueNumbers_ field on GBIF and iDigBio, along with any other historically assigned numbers (e.g. UCLA numbers).
+Note that, unlike catalog numbers, these numbers are not easily searchable online.

 {% include figure image_path="/assets/images/citing_typenumber.png" alt="screenshot of a type number on GBIF" caption="Screenshot illustrating where to locate digitized type numbers." %}

-LACMIP type numbers can can also be located in the published literature.
-Historically, a large number of LACMIP type specimens were published in the NHMLA's _Contributions in Science_ series (1957-2017), which now digitally available from the [Biodiversity Heritage Library](https://www.biodiversitylibrary.org/bibliography/122696#/summary).

-{% include figure image_path="/assets/images/citing_example.png" alt="screenshot of a type number on GBIF" caption="Examples of a type specimen figured in [Saul & Popenoe, 1992](https://www.biodiversitylibrary.org/page/52115141)" %}

 ## What if I have numerous specimens to cite?
 If citing both the catalog and type numbers in-text becomes overly cumbersome, the catalog number takes precedent in-text. **_However_**, both numbers should still be included elsewhere in the publication.
 We suggest doing so in either list or table format.